-In viewing episodes, and many backstage photos, I have come up with dimensions I feel most accurately reflect BBI's Gypsy.
+In viewing episodes and backstage photos, I have come up with dimensions I think accurately reflect BBI's Gypsy.

-My primary source picture is this, and as you can see, Jim has his arm rested on Gypsy, which would have one to assume Gypsy is less than 6 feet tall.
+My primary source picture is this, where Jim has his arm rested on Gypsy, which would suggests she is less than 6 feet tall.

 With that in mind, I began cutting.

-The top 2 pieces are both 6 inches long and connection with a 45 degree PVC connector.
+The top 2 pieces are both 6 inches long and connected with a 45 degree PVC connector.

 The top piece connects to a 2" reducer that fits into the closet flange.

-It is an overpriced hunk of PVC that you fit the bottom of your toilet into, and will be on the same isle as the rest of the PVC at Home Depot.
+If you're not sure what a closet flange is, it's an overpriced hunk of PVC that you fit the bottom of your toilet into and will be on the same aisle as the rest of the PVC at Home Depot.

-The long PVC piece is cut to 2 feet long and attached to the other 2 pieces with a 45 degree connector.
+The long PVC piece is 2 feet long and attached to the upper two pieces with a 45 degree connector.

-One more PVC piece is cut for support and connected to another 45 degree connector off the long piece.
+One more PVC piece is cut for the base support and connected to another 45 degree connector off the long piece.

 It is the base, and can be any length you like.
 Mine was 13 inches long.

-Fitted together, the pieces should form an "S" shape.
+Fitted together, the pieces should form a rough "S" shape.